awslabs/sagemaker-graph-fraud-detection/README.md

 You will need an AWS account to use this solution.
 Sign up for an account [here](https://aws.amazon.com/).

-To run this JumpStart 1P Solution and have the infrastructure deploy to your AWS account you will need to create an active SageMaker Studio instance (see Onboard to Amazon SageMaker Studio).
-When your Studio instance is Ready, use the instructions in SageMaker JumpStart to 1-Click Launch the solution.
+To run this JumpStart 1P Solution and have the infrastructure deploy to your AWS account you will need to create an active SageMaker Studio instance (see [Onboard to Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html)).
+When your Studio instance is *Ready*, use the instructions in [SageMaker JumpStart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html) to 1-Click Launch the solution.

 The solution artifacts are included in this GitHub repository for reference.